Please click the course title below to scroll to the course description:

 Administration Skills for Child Care Centres

 This course examines the role of an administrator in an Early Childhood Program.
-This will include effective staff supervision, models and techniques for evaluation and motivating staff, the budgeting process, advertising and marketing strategies.
+This will include effective staff supervision, models and techniques for evaluating and motivating staff, the budgeting process, advertising and marketing strategies.
 You will learn about funding that is available from all levels of government as well as service organizations in the private sector.

 Foundations of Working with Infants and Toddlers